Skip to content

 Components Testicles, epididymis, vas deferens, blood vessels, nerves, connective tissue

-Typical Temperature 1–2°C (about 2–4°F) below normal body temperature
+Typical Temperature 1–2°C (2–4°F) below core body temperature

 What Is the Anatomy of the Scrotum?